 More details about the grants

 - Each of these payments is a single instalment covering 3 months’ worth of your average monthly trading profits and based on average income over the last three years.

 - Each grant is subject to tax and National Insurance contributions.

-- You can claim this grant and continue to do business.
+- You can claim these grants and continue to do business.

-- It is only open to people with trading profits of up to £50,000 (which covers 95% of self-employed people).
+- The Scheme is only open to people with trading profits of up to £50,000 (which covers 95% of self-employed people).
 Self employed people who earn more do not qualify.

 - Only people who make the majority of their income from self employment are eligible.
 So if you are employed but have a ‘side job’ which is self employed, you are not eligible.